 Hyperbaric Treatment improves the elasticity of the red blood cells and reduces platelet aggregation

-22 patients with leg ulcers from to chronic arterial insufficiency treated Hyperbaric Oxygen at 2–2.5 ATA for up to 70 sessions).
+22 patients with leg ulcers from chronic arterial insufficiency were treated with Hyperbaric Oxygen at 2.0–2.5 ATA (for up to 70 sessions).

 Five patients healed completely, six showed marked improvement, and another four had slight improvement (Slack et al. 1966).

 Our Naturopaths also often add flavonoids (which are easily found locally in Edmonton) to enhance tissue integrity, including the tissues of the veins and capillaries.

-In case reports and uncontrolled trials, administration of a series of magnesium injections resulted in complete symptom relief or marked improvement in the majority of patients with angina.
+In case reports and uncontrolled trials, Magnesium injections result in complete symptom relief or marked improvement in the majority of patients with angina.